 This zero-waste organic food production system encourages guests to learn about permaculture in an outdoor classroom environment and discover how saplings and seeds are saved and stored at the seedling hut.
-The Gulai House Trail provides a self-guided walking tour that allows guests to experience sustainable food production, from farm to table.
+The Gulai House Trail provides guided walking tours that allows guests to experience sustainable food production, from farm to table.

 Organic Wealth Centre

-The organic worm farm assists with the decomposition of buffalo manure and food waste to produce bio-fertiliser and the composting station converts 300-700kg of food waste daily.
+The organic worm farm assists with the decomposition of buffalo manure and food waste to produce bio-fertiliser and compost.

 Wetland Filtration System